MicrocontrollerApplications/Lab7_Project_Setup_and_Debugging/README.md

 ![](images/06_new_project.png)After clicking on "Finish" you should see below landing page.
 Well done, you just created a new project.
 ![](images/07_landing_page.png)Usually you would write the code yourself.
 But today, we'll skip that and use the code provided via GitHub.
 Therefore we righ-click (place mouse over it and click the right instead of the left button) on "Soure Files" in the top left project view.
 Afterward, click on "Add Existing Item...".
 ![](images/08_add_main.png)
 A browser should open.
-Navigate to you cloned folder and select main.c to be included.
+Navigate to the just cloned folder and select main.c to be included.
 ![](images/09_add_main.png)
 Now that we have some code in our project, it's time to add the source file to configure our microcontroller.
 As it's more convenient, we use mainly default settings, and it's not necessary to code this file yourself, we will use the built in "Target Memory View" to create the configuration source code for us.
 To do so
 1. click on "Window" in the menu bar (top of the IDE)